 Atop the hutch sat two silver birds, an antique, stained glass lamp that couldn’t have been more than six- or seven-inches tall–more pretty than functional.
 There was also a glass plate with horizontal stripes of various blues, greens, and one stripe of cream, that sat in a curled metal holder.
 The final piece was on the shelf above the bigger drawers, and it was a flowery, metal business card holder.

 The convenience of the office location in relation to her home made her enjoy the space, though she’d stated that beyond that the just was still out on whether she truly liked it–pun intended.
 The joke made her and me smile briefly before she continued to work.

 As I’d walked up earlier I’d seen her through the window just prior to knocking.
 She’d kicked her shoes off beneath the desk, and was moving them restlessly across the computer mat and the purplish Berber carpet, whose highlights complemented the couch.

 Her job involved more sitting down than anything, and her desk/computer chair reflected that.
 It had the rolling wheels, hence the computer mat, and looked to be comfortable and made of black pleather.

 Well that was all I got before we had to leave, and even though it doesn’t hold any story, plot, or point, world-building is something we have to practice at, as well!
 Sometimes how a writer describes a place can make all the difference in how well a person connects with a scene.

 All the links for my stories can be found here!

 The blog has been up for a couple of years now, and I figured it’d be a good time to compile the story links again!
 Click here to visit the page.
 All the chapters will have links to the other chapters for the story at the bottom of their pages.
+Also, if you’re here from Twitch for the Micro-Stories the link is here.
 Enjoy!